 People use opioids for a variety of reasons.
 Some people use opioids for pain treatment or for temporary relief from anxiety, adverse experiences or difficult life circumstances.
-Others use opioids to experience a feeling of euphoria or out of curiosity about drugs that are perceived as risky and out of the mainstream.
+Others use opioids to experience a feeling of euphoria or out of curiosity about drugs that are perceived as risky.
 And still others use prescription opioids (e.g., methadone) to help reduce dependence on street opioids.
 Some unintentionally expose themselves to opioids mixed into another type of drug they buy from an unregulated supplier.
 Like all drugs, opioids can be harmful.